 Use the change ip-codec-set command to define a list of codecs to use for calls between the enterprise and the service provider.
 For the compliance test, ip-codec-set 2 was used for this purpose.
-The Dynamic IP SIP Trunk Service supports G.729A, G.711A and G.711MU.
-During compliance testing, each of the supported codecs were tested independently by changing the order of preference to list the codec being tested as the first choice.
-The true order of preference is defined by the end customer.
-In the example below, G.729A and G.711MU was entered in the Audio Codec column of the table.
+Frontier Communications SIP Trunking supports G.729A and G.711MU.
+Thus, these codecs were included in this set, in order of preference.
+The order of preference is defined by the end customer.
+In the example below G.729A and G.711MU was entered in the Audio Codec column of the table.
 Default values can be used for all other fields.

 '''

 change ip-codec-set 2

 Page

 1 of

 IP Codec Set

 Codec Set: 2

-Silence Frames

 Audio

-Packet.
+Silence

+Frames

+Packet

+Suppression Per Pkt Size(ms)

 Codec

-Suppression Per Pkt Size (ms)

 1: G.729A

+20

+2

 n

+2: G.711MU

 2

 20

-20

-2: G.711MU
+n

 3:

 '''

-Since T.38 fax is not supported, set the Fax Mode to off on Page 2.
+Since T.38 fax is not supported, set the Fax Mode to off.

-'''

-change ip-codec-set 2

-Page

-2 of
+change ip-codec -set 2 Page 2 of 2

 IP Codec Set

 Allow Direct-IP Multimedia? n

-Mode

-Redundancy

-FAX

-off

-0

-Modem

-off

-0

-3

-TDD/TTY

-US

-'''
+FAX Modem TDD/TTY Mode off off US Redundancy 0 0 3